-The process of making many images of a subject, then using software reconstruct the image from the parts is normally not problematic.
-If done conventionally, the process aims to be seamless and imperceptible in effect.
-Professionals use digital tools, along with specialized camera-handling-techniques and specific supporting hardware to create panoramic photographs of subjects without specialized cameras, to create time lapse images that show changes over time or build up faint details from many similar images, and may create finished images that are far larger than the single photograph can produce.
+The process of making many slightly different images of a subject, then using software to reconstruct a grand scene from the parts is normally not problematic.
+If done conventionally, professionally, the process results are seamless and imperceptible in effect.
+The cognoscenti use digital tools and camera-handling-techniques as well as specific supporting hardware to create panoramic photographs of subjects without specialized cameras.

-The work assails the naive belief in photography by altering the semiotics we have come to expect in the medium:
+Assemblah assails the naïve belief in photography by altering the semiotics we have come to expect in the medium:

 - Dissimulating the hermetic, mechanical look-and-feel of camera based images